 - Brain Energy: Huperzine-A supports brain cell mitochondria.
 The primary energy sources fueling brain cells and brain cell function.

 - Neuroprotectant: Huperzine-A works as an antioxidant and boosts the activity of other brain antioxidants.
-Preventing free radical damage in brain cells.
+Preventing free radical damage and induced oxidative injury.
 And boosting brain cell longevity.

 Overview